 - A Contractual Disclosure Facility (CDF) has been offered under Code of Practice 9 (COP9) but the taxpayer has chosen to reject/ignore the offer.

-HMRC has strong investigatory powers.
-Last year there were nearly 600 dawn raids (search and seizure) at homes and business premises, which is three times as many as four years ago, and is often accompanied by the arrest of the taxpayer.
+The HMRC Criminal Investigator has strong powers.
+According to the Financial Times, dawn raids by the Financial Conduct Authority are at their highest level in almost a decade, and are often accompanied by the arrest of the taxpayer.
 Routinely, HMRC will also covertly obtain warrants and court orders to require banks, advisers and even accountants to provide records and financial information about a taxpayer.

 HMRC also has the power to apply without notice (ie. behind closed doors) for a Restraint Order under the Proceeds of Crime Act (POCA) to freeze all the assets of the person being investigated until the outcome of the investigation and any subsequent court proceedings.

-In the last year, HMRC lived up to its previous promise by bringing nearly 1300 tax fraud prosecutions resulting in a total of over 400 years in prison sentences.
-As well as some high profile, serious cases this confirmed a toughening approach as many cases involved relatively minor tax evasion, VAT evasion, and duty evasion (tobacco and alcohol smuggling, and fuel duty especially red diesel).
+In the last year, HMRC’s Criminal Investigation team lived up to its previous promise by bringing nearly 1300 tax fraud prosecutions resulting in a total of over 400 years in prison sentences.
+As well as some high profile, serious cases this confirmed a toughening approach as many cases involved relatively minor tax evasion, VAT evasion, and duty evasion such as tobacco, alcohol smuggling, and fuel duty (especially red diesel).

-Following a successful criminal prosecution HMRC will always consider additionally seeking a Confiscation Order under the Proceeds of Crime Act (POCA) to obtain the tax involved plus interest.
+The HMRC Criminal Investigation team will always consider additionally seeking a Confiscation Order under the Proceeds of Crime Act (POCA) to obtain the tax involved plus interest, following a successful prosecution.
 Some very draconian financial assumptions can be made against the individual.
 A confiscation order is always backed up by a default sentence of imprisonment for non-payment (in addition to any other sentence).

-Our HMRC criminal investigation team have significant experience in defending some of the largest tax prosecutions in the country.
-Their experience includes cases with a significant international dimension and multi-million-pound frauds.
-Our HMRC criminal investigating lawyers have also acted for high profile individuals.
+Our HMRC criminal investigation lawyers have significant experience in defending some of the largest tax prosecutions in the country.
+Their proven track record includes cases with a significant international dimension and multi-million-pound frauds and high profile individuals.

 Get in touch

-If you are involved in a criminal tax investigation or prosecution from the HMRC, contact our team today and speak to one of our experienced lawyers for immediate expert advice and assistance.
-You can contact us by:
+If you are involved in a criminal tax investigation or prosecution from the HMRC, contact our team today and speak to one of our experienced criminal tax lawyers for immediate expert advice and assistance.
+You can contact our team to request a no-obligation discussion by:

 - Emailing us at email@example.com.